UWPCE-PythonCert/PythonResources/sphinx_sources/source/DevEnvironment/python_for_linux.rst

   [GCC 4.9.2 on linux]
   >>>

+I'm pretty sure that 16.4 (the most recent long term support release) has 3.5

 That's nice, which one is the default version?
 Just type ``python`` to see.
 It's probably python2 still:

 .. code-block:: bash